swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 which is reason enough to use it again here.

-We briefly considered `tar` as an archive format but concluded that its behavior of preserving symlinks and executable bits served no useful purpose in the context of package management, and instead raised concerns about portability and security.
+We briefly considered `tar` as an archive format but concluded that its behavior of preserving symbolic links and executable bits served no useful purpose in the context of package management, and instead raised concerns about portability and security.